concrode/AWS_Developer_DVAC01_Udemy/note.md

 __EC2__

+*What host is right for me?*

+> On demand
+> - coming and staying in resort whenever we like, we pay the full price
+>
+> Reserved
+> - like planning ahead and if we plan to stay for a long time, we may get a good discount
+>
+> Spot instances
+> - the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
+You can get kicked out at any time
+>
+> Dedicated Hosts
+> - We book an entire building of the resort

+*EC2 Pricing*

+> EC2 instances prices (per hour) varies based on these parameters:
+> - Region you’re in
+> - Instance Type you’re using
+> - On-Demand vs Spot vs Reserved vs Dedicated Host
+> - Linux vs Windows vs Private OS (RHEL, SLES, Windows SQL)
+>
+> You are billed by the second, with a `minimum of 60 seconds.`
+>
+> You also pay for other factors such as storage, data transfer, fixed IP public addresses, load balancing
+>
+> You do `not` pay for the instance if the instance is `stopped`

 __Security Group__

-> Security Groups are the fundamental of network security in AWS
-> and they control how traffic is allowed into or out of our EC2 Machines.
+Security Groups are the fundamental of network security in AWS and they control how traffic is allowed into or out of our EC2 Machines.

 *Inbound/Outbound traffic*
 ![](./images/SecurityGroup_Inbound_Outbound_Traffic.png)

 > They regulate: 1.Access to Ports 2.Authorised IP ranges – IPv4 and IPv6 3.Control of inbound network (from other to the instance) 4.Control of outbound network (from the instance to other)"
 >
-> __It’s good to maintain one separate security group for SSH access__
+> `It’s good to maintain one separate security group for SSH access`
 >
 > If your application is not accessible (time out), then it’s a security group issue
 >